-- Land - Buildings New - Buildings Additions (Cost a minimum of \$5,000 and a useful life of more than three years) - Buildings Renovations (Cost a minimum of \$5,000 and a useful life of more than three years) - Improvements Other Than Buildings landscaping, parking lots, fences, etc. - Equipment/Inventories items costing \$1,000 or more; (items made of glass or other fragile materials are supplies) - Equipment items costing \$5,000 or more are capitalized and depreciated - Equipment/Non-inventoried items costing less than \$1,000 are considered supplies
+- Land - Buildings New

+- Buildings Additions (Cost a minimum of \$5,000 and a useful life of more than three years) - Buildings Renovations (Cost a minimum of \$5,000 and a useful life of more than three years) - Improvements Other Than Buildings landscaping, parking lots, fences, etc. - Equipment/Inventories items costing \$1,000 or more; (items made of glass or other fragile materials are supplies) - Equipment items costing \$5,000 or more are capitalized and depreciated - Equipment/Non-inventoried items costing less than \$1,000 are considered supplies

-The Capital Budgets Form is used to establish plant fund projects and is submitted by the units to the Budget Office via Workday.
-Driver worktags for new projects will be assigned by the Budget Office after the project has been approved.
+The Capital Budgets Form is used to establish plant fund projects and is provided to the units by the Budget Office.
+The project account numbers for new projects will be assigned by the Budget Office after the project has been approved.
+If discretionary endowment funds are shown as the source, the President or his designee must approve the project.
+All plant fund projects must have the Board of Regents' approval.